 If you are a member or director of an organization seeking the benefits of yoga instruction, please click here to complete our Program Request application.

-We review program applications on a quarterly basis:
+We review program applications on a quarterly basis and fill programs based on continued funding streams and instructor availability:

 For programs beginning January through March, the deadline is November 30.